annarabeony/anna-portfolio/case_studies/pole-emploi-building-a-user-centered-crm-for-a-government-employment-agency.md

 **Help in the research phase**

 One of the parts the company consultant spend time on would be the research of applicants for a job offer.
-Is this job offer match with this job seeker, are the job seeker and the recruiter needs the same?
+Does this job offer match with this job seeker, are the job seeker and the recruiter needs the same?
 This is also one of the reasons there are two types of advisers at Pole Emploi, one who focuses on the job seeker and one on the company.
 So, both consultants discuss the job offer and the potential applicant to see if it could match together.
 But time is limited and there is a lot of job offers to manage, so it would be good that needs from both sides (recruiter & job seeker) would be write down in a place that both consultants can access to.

 ## User flow

-As required, we focused our work on the company adviser workflow, while considering the applicant adviser.
+As required, we focused our work on the company adviser workflow, while considering the applicant's adviser.
 Before starting screen design, I used to draw quick wireframes on the Ipad first to test if the user flow does work and also to start to prioritise information.

 ![](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/wireframe1.jpeg)